-There is a caveat: Merely naming a subroutine does not automatically endow it with the meaning of that name, as [McDermott, 1980] makes clear.
+There is a caveat: Merely naming a subroutine does not automatically endow it with the meaning of that name [McDermott, 1980].
 But the idea that connections (whether conceptual, inferential, or causal) can be "packaged" together is a way of providing "syntactic" or "indigenous" semantics.
-If the name is associated with objects that are external to the program, then we have external/wide/inherited/extra-system semantics.
-If it is associated with objects internal to the program, then we have internal/narrow/syntactic/indigenous/intrasystem semantics.
-Identifying subroutines is syntactic; naming them leads to semantics: If the name is externally meaningful to a user, because the user can associate the name with other external concepts, then we have semantics in the ordinary sense (subject to the caveat in the previous footnote); if it is internally meaningful to the computer, because the computer can associate the name with other internal names, then we have "syntactic" or "indigenous" semantics.
+If the name is associated with objects that are external to the program, then we have external/wide/inherited/extrasystem semantics.
+If it is associated with objects internal to the program, then we have internal/narrow/syntactic/indigenous/intra-system semantics.
+Identifying subroutines is syntactic; naming them leads to semantics: If the name is externally meaningful to a user, because the user can associate the name with other external concepts, then we have semantics in the ordinary sense (subject to McDermott's caveat); if it is internally meaningful to the computer, because the computer can associate the name with other internal names, then we have "syntactic" or "indigenous" semantics.